motion-333/motion2/README.md

 - `generate_index_html.py` scans `static/pf` and creates `index.html`
   listing all existing folders.
 The page renders each folder as a 3D icon with its name displayed just below in the "Outfit" font.
 Labels drift with their folders and thicken and widen when hovered.
-Clicking a folder shifts the label to the side, aligning it vertically with the folder and scaling it up like a page title.
+Clicking a folder focuses it, displaying a centered frame with the folder on the left and the title enlarged inside an adjoining rectangle.

 ## Usage